 Cryptography is a way of storing and sharing data in a secure format.
 During World War II a need for a secure, uncrackable way to communicate was needed.
 Cryptography was the solution.
 Since then it has become more complex through the use of mathematical theory and computer science.
 In the financial world, cryptography has birthed a secure monetary system.
 Simply put, cryptocurrency is a digital currency that uses complex codes.

 A growing financial system

 Bitcoin was the first publicly accepted cryptocurrency but there are hundreds of other virtual currencies.
 These are known as altcoins.
 In 2011, forks, or clones of Bitcoin began appearing in the market.
 Each tried to find its only market and potential be better than Bitcoin.
-These altcoins are chipping away at Bitcoins dominance.
+These altcoins, according to the 3 commas review, are chipping away at Bitcoins dominance.
 Consumers who once thought this way of investing and doing business were passing fads are getting more involved.
 The amount of money involved in cryptocurrencies is growing daily.

 Fiat currency vs. Cryptocurrency

 Most monetary systems in the world are referred to as fiat.
 That means they are backed by something.
 It can be the gold the government has, the strength of that county or the trust in that country.
 The United States government controls how much money they print and by printing too much they devalue it.
 Cryptocurrency is more like buying stock than cash.
 When an investor purchases a coin they are acquiring technology that is part of a network known as a blockchain.

 Cryptocurrency exchanges are generally the places where investors buy and trade.
 Consumers use fiat currency to purchase or sell crypto coins.
 It is important to judge the trustworthiness of the exchange you use.

 Ask questions and thoroughly vet the exchange you are deciding to use.
 You can determine the dependability and worth of the exchange you are interested in using by considering the following criteria: